Distributed Differentiable Dynamic Game for Multi-robot Coordination: Inverse Learning for Distributed Differential Dynamic Game

-We propose a fully distributed learning paradigm, which allows each robot to update its own $\theta^{\star}_i$ for \ref{eq_OCP} using only its local data and neighboring communication.
-An intuitive idea for solving the inverse problem is to update each $\theta_i$ based on its full gradient of \eqref{eq_problem}, i.e., $\sum_{\ell=1}^{m}\frac{d{\mathcal{L}_{\ell}(\cdot)}}{d\theta_i}$.
-However, this requires global communication because each robot needs to compute all other gradients ${\mathcal{L}_{\ell}({\bm{\xi}^{\star}_\ell(\Theta)},\bm{\xi}_\ell^d)}$, $\ell\in\{1,\cdots,m\}$.
-In light of communication constraints, we propose the local gradient descent, where $\eta^k$ is the learning rate.
-Although requiring stricter step-sizes to ensure algorithm stability, it achieves significant computational traceability.
-We also see similar techniques used in many machine learning methods, such as actor-critic methods, where the actor and critic models are updated in a decoupled way \cite{ZL-FT-AZ-CB-RLJ:22}.
+To solve the formulated problem, we develop a fully distributed learning paradigm, where each robot updates its own $\theta^{\star}_i$ for \ref{eq_OCP} using only its local data and neighboring communication.
+We are enlightened by local gradient descent to propose the following algorithm, where $\eta^k$ is the learning rate.
+Compared with the global full gradient, local gradient descent requires stricter step sizes to ensure algorithm stability; however, it achieves significant computational tractability.
+Similar techniques are used in many machine learning methods, such as actor-critic methods, where the actor and critic models are updated in a decoupled manner~\cite{ZL-FT-AZ-CB-RLJ:22}.
 In addition, recall that the global and local loss functions defined in \eqref{eq_lost} and \eqref{eq_problem} are both non-negative.
 If the demonstrations and the generated trajectories can match perfectly, $\sum_{i-1}^m\mathcal{L}_i$ and $\mathcal{L}_i$ share the same minimizer at 0.
-The effectiveness of `local gradients' has been shown later in the experiments.
+The effectiveness of `local gradients' will be further justified by our experiments.

+The implementation of update \eqref{eq_grad} is summarized in Algorithm \ref{Algorithm_DIDG}, and it relies on the following chain rule to compute the gradient. { }

+For the first term of the chain rule, the derivative $\frac{\partial \mathcal{L}_i}{\partial\bm{\xi}^{\star}_i(\Theta)}$ is readily accessible because the function ${\mathcal{L}_i({\bm{\xi}^{\star}_i(\Theta)},\bm{\xi}_i^d)}$ is explicitly defined.
+Its evaluation point $\bm{\xi}^{\star}_i(\Theta^k)$ relies on solving the forward problem of the game to obtain its \eqref{eq_NashP} with current parameter $\Theta^k$.
+In this paper, we achieve this by employing an existing distributed Nash equilibrium-seeking algorithm proposed in~\cite{tatarenko2020geometric}.
+Since this is not the main contribution of the paper, we provide its implementation and justification in the Appendix.